hackyourlife/routewatcher/README.md

 Usage
 -----

-Edit `domains.json` to include all the domains you want to watch.
+Edit `/etc/routewatcher-domains.lst` to include all the domains you want to watch.

 ```
-su -c ./routewatcher
+systemctl start routewatcher
 ```